metosin/compojure-api/README.md

 ### Coercion

-Input and output schemas are coerced automatically using a schema coercion matcher selected by a coercion type.
+Input and output schemas are coerced automatically using a schema coercion matcher linked to a coercion type.
 There are three types of coercion:

 - `:body`  coercion of the request body